 1st MTP Standing Stretch

-HOW: In a standing position with all your weight on your unaffected side, gentle place your foot with turf toe on the ground with the big toe pointed forward.
+In a standing position with all your weight on your unaffected side, gently place your foot with turf toe on the ground with the big toe pointed forward.
 Try your best to stretch the big toe and drive your heel backward.
 This stretch may not be comfortable.
 It is up to you to determine how much weight to put on your back foot – only put as much as you can handle.
 Go gentle!

 Once you have gained some big toe extension back and are comfortable walking on your tiptoes, calf raises should be a mainstay of your turf toe rehab program.
-Not only do they strengthening the injured tissues on the bottom of the foot, but they also strengthen the calf and the flexor hallicus longus.
+Not only do they strengthen the injured tissues on the bottom of the foot, but they also strengthen the calf and the flexor hallicus longus.

 The 12 Week Foot & Ankle Prehab Program is a step-by-step program to help you minimize pain and optimize foot & ankle function.
 It will teach you how to build a strong foundation for your foot & ankle by bulletproofing your entire leg to enhance your fitness performance and progress.
 Learn more HERE!